GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 We assume that PS contains the two digits to add, PS = ab, when starting the snippet.

-1st step: we construct a double look up table used to extract ]a0] et [b0] :
+1st step: we construct a double look up table to be used to extract ]a0] and [b0] :

 ```
 s/(..)/\1;9876543210;9876543210/               PS: ab;9876543210;9876543210